gomorpheus/morpheus-docs/infrastructure/keypairs_certificates/keypairs_certs.rst

 To create a new credential set, click :guilabel:`+ ADD` and then select the type of credential set you'd like to store.
 Complete the following:

-- **CREDENTIAL STORE:** Select "Internal" or an integrated external Cypher store (if any).
-See the section below for instructions on standing up and integrating with an external Cypher store
+- **CREDENTIAL STORE:** Select "Internal", an integrated external Cypher store (if any), or an integrated Hashicorp Vault server (if any).
+See the section below for instructions on integrating with Vault or standing up and integrating with an external Cypher store.
 - **NAME:** A name for the credential set in |morpheus|
 - **DESCRIPTION:** An optional description for the credential set
 - **ENABLED:** If checked, the credential set will be available for use